ZResnick/Appetized/README.md

 `webpack`, but at the same time we don't want our development git-tracking to be cluttered with production build files like `bundle.js`!
-By doing these steps, we make sure our development and production environments both stay nice and clean!
+By doing these steps, we make sure our development and production environments both stay nice and clean! -->

+npm run start-dev to launch in dev mode.
+All pull requests should be done a new branch please.

+The rest of this readme is to come soon!